Absolute Dubrovnik Travel Guide

 Istria

 The Istrian peninsula, located on the Western edge of Croatia, where the Mediterranean Sea most deeply retracts into the European mainland, has always been a special place.
-Istra has only one county (the Istrian county), and which is by far the most visited county in Croatia.
+Istria (Istra) is the most visited county in Croatia.

 • Rovinj Ferry and timetables